 Lane Sweetman’s surviving parents, Chuck and Tracy Sweetman, reside in Santa Fe, with his brother Alan Augustine Sweetman.
 Other survivors include his grandmother, Eleanor Connell of Corning, New York; his uncle Mark Connell (Liz Connell) and cousin Mark David Connell of Salt Lake City, Utah, his aunt, Ruth Connell of Annapolis, Maryland, and his cousin Warren Connell Cramer (Sarah Cramer, son Henry) of Plattsburgh, New York.

 The family will receive friends at Acly-Stover Funeral Home on Sunday, January 26, 2020 from 4 to 6 pm.
 He will be interred next to his grandfather, Joseph Arthur Connell, in Goodsell Cemetery, Hornby, NY.
 Notes of remembrances can be shared directly with the family by email to his father, Charles Sweetman, at csweetman@ lawler3 firm.com or handwritten notes can be mailed to The Acly-Stover Funeral Home, 327 East Second Street, Corning, New York 14830 to be buried with Lane.

-To plant a tree in memory of Lane Sweetman, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Lane Sweetman, please visit our floral store.